 - Cut Song:

-- Claire's freak out song "Cancelling The Party" was removed due to changes in the plot but was included in concert celebration of the CD release
+- Claire's freak out song "Canceling The Party" was removed due to changes in the plot but was included in concert celebration of the CD release.

-- The Eleven O'Clock Number: "Rooftop Duet/Falling" and for Claire "I'll Be Here"
+- The Eleven O'Clock Number: "Rooftop Duet/Falling" for Deb and Warren, and "I'll Be Here" for Claire.

-- Foreshadowing: In Let Things Go, Claire's comment "there are things that make you feel that you need this prove your past was real" is foreshadowing for her unwillingness to let go of her husband John's memory
+- Foreshadowing: In Let Things Go, Claire's comment "there are things that make you feel that you need this prove your past was real" is foreshadowing for her unwillingness to let go of her late husband John's memory.

 - The Lost Lenore: Claire's husband John who died in 9/11 has an understandable effect on her willingness to commit